Antidepressants and Pregnancy: What to Know

 Common medications women frequently ask about include:

 - SSRIs: Some studies link SSRI use with a very rare defect called persistent pulmonary hypertension, which is a condition where babies’ lungs don’t inflate well.
-“The most recent study looked at 3.8 million women and showed there was no increase in risk to their babies,” says Osborne.
+However, a recent large study with 3.8 million participants showed no increased risk of this condition.

 - Paroxetine: Early studies on a small number of patients connected the SSRI paroxetine with cardiac defects in babies.
 However, these studies didn’t account for smoking, obesity and other risk factors that are more common in women who have depression.
-Osborne says larger, more recent studies show no such link with cardiac defects.
-She doesn’t recommend switching medications if paroxetine is the only one that works for you.
+Larger, more recent studies show no such link with cardiac defects.
+If paroxetine is the only medication that works it is not recommended to switch medications.

 - Benzodiazepines: Women should avoid using tranquilizers, such as diazepam, alprazolam and clonazepam, in high doses during pregnancy because they can lead to sedation and respiratory distress in the newborn.
-You can still use them in small doses for short periods of time.
-However, Osborne will typically try to get mothers on intermediate-acting options like lorazepam.
+You can still use them in small doses for short periods of time although your doctor may recommend intermediate-acting options like lorazepam.
 These medications don’t linger in the baby’s bloodstream like longer-acting forms and aren’t associated with higher risk of substance use disorder like shorter-acting forms.

 Seeing a Reproductive Psychiatrist